by Sirius Fourside

 Steps:

-11. Pour your tincture through a coffee filter over a bowl to filter out the tiny particulates.
+- Pour your tincture through some cheesecloth spread out over a bowl to filter out particulates.

 Watch the temperature closely when using a water bath.